antoniobrandaodesign/ab_boilerplate/README.md

         - Readable in development tasks
         - Source maps in development tasks
     - CSS
+        - Responsive at core
+        - Responsive typography
         - Compressed in production tasks
         - Readable in development tasks
         - Autoprefixer (down to IE7)
-        - (SOON) Source maps in development tasks
+        - Source maps in development tasks
     - HTML
         - Predefined structure for basic building blocks
         - Compressed in production tasks